 An operational validation flight may be required so that the operator can demonstrate dispatch and normal in-flight procedures.
-The content of this validation flight will be determined by the Authority based on the previous experience of the operator.
+The content of this validation flight will be determined by the competent Aauthority based on the previous experience of the operator.